A bit of folk wisdom for the modern world.

 Heat up the wax in a double broiler or directly in a small pot on low heat.
 When it’s melted, reduce the heat to minimum, add the oil and stir to mix evenly.
 Make sure the mixture doesn’t boil!
 When it’s done, pour into your containers and leave it out to cool.
 It will harden into the herbal salve, but getting the right consistency might take some trying.

 You can test the consistency by dripping a small drop of the mixture on a cold surface, where the wax will harden immediately.
 If it’s too runny, add more wax, if it’s too hard, add some oil.
-You can also add some essential oils for fragrance or vitamin E if you want, but make sure to add it after you’ve taken the mixture off the heat.
+You can also add a couple of drops of essential oil for fragrance and it’s best to add vitamin E as well to increase the shelf life of the salve, but make sure to add both after you’ve taken the mixture off the heat.
+Vitamin E should be added at a quantity of about 0.5 -1% of the total salve and is stable up to 140 °C.

-When the salve has cooled down, you should store it in a dark and dry place, and it will keep for up to a year (it’s best if you also add vitamin E, which will prevent the oil from going rancid).
+When the salve has cooled down, you should store it in a dark and dry place and it will keep for a year, at least.
+Vitamin E should protect it from going rancid, but if it does, you’ll be able to smell it.
 Now, as always with natural cosmetics, make sure you do a patch test for allergies before use, particularly if you have sensitive skin.

-So far I’ve made calendula/pot marigold (calendula officinalis) salve, which is a Slovenian folk classic.
+The first salve I ever made was calendula/pot marigold (calendula officinalis) salve, which is a Slovenian folk classic.
 Calendula is a vibrant orange flower, which has been used in folk medicine throughout Europe for centuries.
 You can often find it in hand creams, because it supports skin healing and regeneration and has anti-inflammatory properties.
-All in all, it’s a staple in every herbal-minded Slovenian home, so I figured I’d give it a try after I got some dried marigold flower petals.
+It’s also edible and you can find my recipe for calendula crackers with thyme here.
+All in all, it’s a staple in almost every Slovenian home, so I figured I’d give it a try after I got some dried calendula flower petals.

-- 390 g of calendula infused olive oil (3 week infusion)
+- 100 g of calendula infused olive oil (at least a 3 week infusion)

 P.S.: You have no idea how many times I’ve misspelled salve into slave in this post *facepalm*.
 Also, check out my other post about storing your herbs.